-- Limited 1102 population; shortage of qualified contracting professionals in the labor force; and retention of existing acquisition workforce. - Resource constraints, which impact the Department's ability to respond to data calls. - Transfer of knowledge and skills from one generation of contracting professionals to the next generation. - Hiring freezes that inhibit the ability of components to hire qualified staff to fill critical resource gaps in mid and senior-level 1102 series positions. - Customers are stretched thin which, in turn, placed more demands on the acquisition workforce.
+- Limited 1102 population; shortage of qualified contracting professionals in the labor force; and retention of existing acquisition workforce. - Resource constraints, which impact the Department's ability to respond to data calls. - Transfer of knowledge and skills from one generation of contracting professionals to the next generation. - Customers are stretched thin which, in turn, placed more demands on the acquisition workforce.

 Due to budget constraints, some offices reported that their training budgets have been significantly reduced.

 All DOJ acquisition professionals continue to participate in free online courses and "low-fill" Department of Homeland Security, and Department of Treasury course offerings.
 The DOJ procurement offices also conduct in-house training that covers basic to advanced procurement utilizing no-cost training, seminars, and round table discussions.